-- " Social Security/IMRF This fund accounts for the property taxes restricted for paying the employer's share of social security costs as well as the employer share of contributions to IMRF. - " Public Liability Insurance This fund accounts for the property taxes restricted for paying the insurance cost of the District. - " Audit This fund accounts for the property taxes restricted for paying the cost of the annual audit function. - " Special Recreation This fund accounts for the property taxes received to partially fund SEASPAR, a special recreation association (SRA) comprised of 12 agencies that manages programs for those with disabilities, inclusion services and ADA Transition Plan capital projects. - " Jubilee This fund accounts for all revenues and expenditures for the annual Jubilee event. - " Restricted Contributions This fund accounts for restricted contributions/donations received to ensure they are used in the manner as donated/contributed. - " Working Cash This permanent fund enables the District to have in its funds, at all times, sufficient money to meet demands for ordinary and necessary expenditures for corporate purposes.
+- " Social Security/IMRF This fund accounts for the property taxes restricted for paying the employer's share of social security costs as well as the employer share of contributions to IMRF. - " Public Liability Insurance This fund accounts for the property taxes restricted for paying the insurance cost of the District. - " Audit This fund accounts for the property taxes restricted for paying the cost of the annual audit function. - " Special Recreation This fund accounts for the property taxes received to partially fund SEASPAR, a special recreation association (SRA) comprised of 12 agencies that manages programs for those with disabilities, inclusion services and ADA Transition Plan capital projects. - " Jubilee This fund accounts for all revenues and expenditures for the annual Jubilee special event shared with Village of Woodridge per an IGA. - " Restricted Contributions This fund accounts for restricted contributions/donations received to ensure they are used in the manner as donated/contributed. - " Working Cash This permanent fund enables the District to have in its funds, at all times, sufficient money to meet demands for ordinary and necessary expenditures for corporate purposes.